 COPERNICUS_90 - Copernicus DEM 90m

-: For orthorectification, we use DEM instance specified in demInstance field or Mapzen DEM by default.
+: For orthorectification, we use the DEM instance specified in demInstance field or Mapzen DEM by default.
+The Copernicus DEM is generally of higher quality and recommended in most cases.
 The non-orthorectified products use a simple earth model as provided in the products themselves.
 This may be sufficient for very flat target areas and is faster to process.

 Information in this chapter is useful when defining

 input object in evalscript.
 Any string listed in the column Name can be an element of the

 |VV||Present when the product polarization type is one of SV, DV or VV.|